TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/OptionSplit/Index.rst

 Terminology
 ===========

-It's useful to aggree about some terms first: delimiter string, mainpart, subpart.
+It's useful to agree about some terms first: delimiter string, mainpart, subpart.

 Mainparts
 ~~~~~~~~~